 Though the Whatsapp story is extremely “Hollywood”, in general I would recommend avoiding having to live of food stamps

 7. Richard Lai (@richardlai) and Richard Swinburne (@bindibadgi)

-Most English-language coverage of Asian OEMs unfortunately remain limited to speed-and-feed fetish blogs and stock market-minded dailies.
+Most English-language coverage of Asian OEMs unfortunately remains limited to speed-and-feed fetish blogs and stock market-minded dailies.
 Very few organizations will track manufacturers like Sony or ASUS with a strong narrative angle or local edge.
 Richard Lai is one of the few writers who will cover gadgets in Asia from all sides, pleasing geeks and Asia watchers alike.
 Perpetually in transit, Lai tends to use Twitter to chronicle his travels along with his gadget habits.

 — Richard Lai (@richardlai) February 25, 2014

 Richard Swinburne, meanwhile, isn’t a blogger or startup figure, but that hasn’t stopped him from getting chummy with those two groups on Twitter.
 A jack-of-all-trades for ASUS in Taiwan by day, Swinburne’s a reliable source for outspoken and often hilarious takes on whatever’s dominating the hardware and software news cycle at any given moment.